Victor Orly: Artistic biography

 Orly was born Guennadi Grebniov in Kirovohrad, Ukrainian SSR, USSR (present day Kropyvnytskyi in Ukraine) in 1962.
 He graduated from Kirovohrad arts school and A.Pushkin Kirovohrad Pedagogical Institute.
 He has been living and working in France since 2004.

-He started to draw in a very young age.
+He started to draw at a very young age.
 When he was 3, he drew his first paintings on the back of two family portraits.
 In his school years the artist was an author and editor of satirical comics that were broadcast in a local cinema.
 He was awarded a grand prize in the regional contest of a political poster.

 His professional artistic activity started in 1993.
 In this period he created several philosophical symbolic series of works that were influenced by Mikhail Vrubel, a pioneer of the Russian Symbolist movement, and Nicholas Roerich, a Russian artist and philosopher.

 In the mid-90s he collaborated with the writers, editors, such as Volodymyr Panchenko, a famous literary scholar, professor of the National University of Kyiv-Mohyla Academy and Leonid Kutsenko, a regional ethnographer, professor of the Volodymyr Vynnychenko Kirovohrad State Pedagogical University.
 The artist worked on the design and artistic finish of the literary magazine "Vezha (The Tower)" and several ethnographic and literary books.

-In 1996 Grebniov participated in the contest of the project of a great coat of arms of Ukraine.
+In 1996, Grebniov participated in the contest of the project of a great coat of arms of Ukraine.

 Becoming a professional painter, working on his artistic style, Gennadi Grebniov was highly influenced by Sergiy Shapovalov, Merited Artist of Ukraine, whom Guennadi Grebniov calls his main teacher.
 He considers Claude Monet, Vincent van Gogh and Pablo Picasso to be his spiritual mentors.

-In 2004 the artist moved to France.
+In 2004, the artist moved to France.
 He began to use the pseudonym Victor Orly.

 In France he receives new sources for his art development.
 In a short time he creates several new series of works, participates in numerous prestigious exhibitions in France, Canada, Ukraine, China.
 In 2013 Victor Orly becomes a member of Guangdong Yuehua Painting Academy, Guangzhou, China.

 Victor ORLY practices different genres of painting: still life, landscape, romantic and symbolic figurative painting.
 Distinguishing characteristics of his works are dashing creative ideas, highly original style, combination of real and fantastic, bright colour palette.